 What is a checksum in simple terms?

-A checksum is like a unique serial number for your data.
-It’s calculated from the contents of a file or message, and if anything in that file changes – even one letter or byte – the checksum changes completely.
-This lets you verify that data is exactly what it should be.
+A checksum is a short value calculated from a file's contents.
+Change anything in that file - even one byte - and the checksum changes completely.
+This makes it possible to verify that data arrived or was stored exactly as intended, without needing to compare the entire file byte-by-byte.

 Is a checksum the same as a hash?